New York City FTP protests

 In November 2019, a consortium of around 15 local grassroots organizations called the FTP coalition began a series of disruptive protests in New York City against a crackdown on fare evasion and an increased police presence in the city's transit system.
 According to the coalition organizers, "FTP stands for many things, including 'Feed the People' and 'For the People', but stands for 'Fuck the Police' when it comes to subway protests."

-The FTP coalition has thus far held four protests:
+The FTP coalition has thus held at least four protests: